 An exemption has also been introduced for UV curing products that can be used to impregnate the top paper layer.
 The UV curing technique is used to achieve a surface with good durability and quality, while at the same time having the advantage that the chemicals have low VOC levels.

-O31 Classification of ingoing substances
+Background to requirement O31 Classification of ingoing substances